khornlund/severstal-steel-defect-detection/README.rst

 TTA
 ~~~
 Only flip along dim 3 (W).
-I found this wasn't very useful in this competition, and consumed
+I found TTA wasn't very useful in this competition, and consumed
 valuable submission time.

 Prediction Thresholds
 ~~~~~~~~~~~~~~~~~~~~~
 I used 0.5 for each class ie. if the output was > 0.5, the output was positive for that defect.

+I was worried that tweaking these would risk overfitting public LB.

 Defect Pixel Thresholds
 ~~~~~~~~~~~~~~~~~~~~~~~
 I used 600, 600, 1000, 2000.
 If an image had fewer than this number of defect pixels for a class,
 all predictions for that class were set to zero.

+I tested some different values but it actually didn't have much impact.

 Ensemble Averaging
 ~~~~~~~~~~~~~~~~~~